davidensinger/davidensinger.github.io/_posts/2013-04-17-supporting-twitter-cards-with-jekyll.md

 ### Image

 I’ve also set a default image, if there’s not an image for the current page.
-The *site.url* output is an absolute path that I’ve denoted in my **_config.yml**.

 {% highlight html %}{% raw %}
 {% if page.image %}